pietrop/autoEdit_2_user_manual/support-the-project.md

 #### Give some feedback on use cases

-If you have been using autoEdit, or parts of it, or are working on something similar, I am always super interested in hearing about thoughts and considerations in this problem domain.
+If you have been using autoEdit I am always super interested in hearing about other people's production and post-production workflow, as well projects they might have used it for, what has worked best and what hasn't.

 #### For Developers